 6.2 Cost Assessment Details and Context

 Initially the program can be built on the academic structures, computer, and laboratory facilities, which already exist within City Tech and the facility enhancements already underway.
 To meet NAAB SPC and accrediting requirements the department will need to show a constant improvement in its program.
-This is particularly true when it comes to the facilities, an area of particular concern to the NAAFB accreditation team during the initial visit.
-An additional critical component to an architectural education is the “studio culture”.
-To foster such a culture, it is important for the department to offer a studio environment which encourages student and faculty interaction and collaboration, a particular challenge when supporting a commuter student population.
-The following strategies will address these needs; their projected costs are included..[1]
+This is particularly true when it comes to the facilities, an area of particular concern to the NAAB accreditation team during the initial visit.
+The new degree program requires special attention on the development of a “studio culture” where faculty and student interaction in the design studio is enhanced and extended.
+This development is particularly challenging in the context of a commuter college.

-There are facility enhancements already underway in the department.
-Some of the major enhancements may include the revised partitioning of classrooms to create a greater number of classrooms having smaller more flexible spaces, the consolidation of faculty offices into one area, and the creation of offices that meet contract standards.
-Planned facility enhancements include retention and development of an inter-disciplinary research area.
-Some costs are included in the table above as capital expenditures and Thesis Studio laboratories.
-Documentation on this can be seen in appendix A the “NAAB Eligible for candidacy acceptance letter”.
+The department formed a facilities committee to study the current classrooms, labs, and administrative space and to develop a plan for changes to existing facilities.
+This study identifies the additional facilities required to operate the new degree program and accommodate the changes to the existing degree programs.
+This study also responds to the NAAB visiting team critique of our department facilities that focused in particular on design studios and faculty offices.
+Some costs are included in the table above as capital expenditures.

+The following strategies are being pursued to address the new requirements for the department’s operation of the AAS, B.Tech, and B.Arch degree programs:

+Planned facility enhancements include retention and development of an inter-disciplinary research area, new thesis studio laboratories, additional upper level studios, and consolidated faculty offices.

-As outlined in this proposal, to facilitate meeting NAAB SPCs, the program has increased the number of faculty contact hours with students.
-This increased amount of contact hours equals a total of one per design studio.
-Based on current and projected trends the department believes there would be 4 sections of design studios of this type running per semester.
+As outlined in this proposal the program has increased the number of faculty contact hours with students to facilitate meeting NAAB SPCs in the design studios This increases each design studio one contact hour.
+Based on current and projected trends the department projects running 4 sections of each design studio per semester.
 The new curriculum change proposals would affect the design studios in semesters five through eight.
 Multiplying the sections running by the number of semesters the enhancements affect would equal a grand total of 16 additional contact hours a year.
-With the utilizing of adjunct faculty to support this enhancement this will cost the additional sum of $1,468.10 a year.
+Utilizing adjunct faculty to support this enhancement this will cost the additional sum of $1,468.10 a year.
 This increase is included in the 6.1 Cost assessment table under personnel.

 Currently the department is conducting a pilot project to convert one computer lab to a Virtual Desktop Infrastructure (VDI) facility[U1].
 This type of lab removes the individual desktop PC units from the lab (just leaving the screens and the keyboards and mice).
 This would free up space, allowing for flexibility and greater use of the lab space.
 These new configurations of the labs will make it possible to allot dedicated space for students who are candidates for the B.Arch This will support the development of their thesis projects and enrich the department’s studio culture.
 During the NAAB program review visit of February 3rd through Feb 6th, the reviewing team expressed support for this strategy to support studio culture in the college for the students.
 The projected cost for lab conversion is $65,000 to $85,000 multiplied by 7 labs equals $455,000 to $595,000.
 This number appears in the table above as equipment.
 Additionally, there will be the need for a dedicated room for the thesis studio.
 These enhancements would support the studio environment in the context of a commuter school.